 About Jennifer Kreatsoulas, PhD

-Hi, I'm Jennifer Kreatsoulas, PhD, E-RYT-500, C-IAYT, founder of Yoga For Eating Disorders, mother of two girls, yoga teacher and yoga therapist, writer, speaker, educator, conference presenter, and advocate based in Montgomery County, PA, just outside Philadelphia.
+Hi, I'm Jennifer Kreatsoulas, PhD, E-RYT-500, C-IAYT, founder of Yoga For Eating Disorders, mother of two girls, yoga teacher and yoga therapist, writer, international speaker, and advocate based in Montgomery County, PA, just outside Philadelphia.
 Thank you for taking the time to be here!

 I am a partner with the Yoga and Body Image Coalition and a graduate of the Comprehensive Yoga Therapy Training program at YogaLife Institute, an accredited school with the International Association of Yoga Therapists.
 I am also a Yoga Alliance Continuing Education Provider.

 I invite you to learn about yoga therapy for eating disorders and body image as well as peruse the many resources on my website, including my blog, articles & interviews, podcast & TV interviews, and videos.